 What does the data look like?

 Each row in the table represents an event that has undergone some light processing (it’s not completely raw data).
 Since an event can have multiple parameters each row is stored in the JSON format you may be familiar with from Universal Analytics.

 What does it cost?

-- It’s worth it — especially considering that Firebase Analytics is free and you previously had to pay $150K/year for GA360 to get the BigQuery integration.
+It’s worth it — especially considering that Google Analytics 4 is free and you previously had to pay $150K/year for GA360 to get the BigQuery integration.
 Also, you can test it out on a small site to take advantage of the free tier, and you can set billing alerts so you will not get a surprise bill.